 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-organized, concise skill that covers git best practices across commits, branching, PRs, and security.
-Its main strengths are token efficiency and good progressive disclosure with references.
-Its weaknesses are the lack of executable examples inline (relying on referenced files) and missing explicit validation checkpoints in workflows.
+This is a well-structured, concise skill that covers version control best practices across commits, branching, PRs, and security.
+Its main weakness is the lack of executable examples (actual git commands) and missing validation checkpoints in workflows, which would make it more actionable for Claude to follow precisely.

 Suggestions